-- Regional and National Academic Conferences (only for trainees not presenting): registration, airfare, mileage, lodging, and meals (The Travel and Entertainment Policy should be referred to in its entirety in the General Administrative Policies on IkeNet). - Medical books, medical journals, Apps, and online journal subscriptions. - Professional medical society dues or fees that enhance trainee's education. - Medical equipment such as surgical loupes, stethoscopes, Medical bags and other similar medical items. - Electronic equipment & supplies: - Limited to 1 of each item through the duration of training: Laptop or Desktop, Tablet, IPen.
-Upgrades for IPhone/IPad. - Cases for tablet & phone, Headset/Air pods, Webcam, Flash Drives and related software. - No other accessories without preapproval by the GME Director
+- a.
+Regional and National Academic Conferences: - Registration, airfare, mileage, lodging, parking and meals (The Travel and Entertainment Policy should be referred to in its entirety in the General Administrative Policies on IkeNet). - b.
+Medical books, medical journals, Apps, and online journal subscriptions. - c.
+Professional medical society dues or fees that enhance trainee's education. - d.
+Medical equipment such as surgical loupes, stethoscopes, Medical bags and other similar medical items. - e.
+Electronic equipment & supplies: - Limited to 1 of each item through the duration of training: Laptop or Desktop, Tablet, IPen.
+Upgrades for iPhone/IPad. - Cases for tablet & phone, Headset/Air pods, Webcam, Flash Drives and related software.

+No other items or accessories without preapproval by the GME Director

-- Away Elective Rotations: travel and lodging - Additional apparel (scrubs, jackets, vest, etc.) must be purchased in the color scheme designated to the trainee (graphite grey for residents and ceil blue for fellows). - Alterations for approved uniforms (Whitecoats, scrubs, jacket) - The Education Fund may be utilized for any board-related expenses after the Board Fund is exhausted.
+- f.
+Away Elective Rotations: travel and lodging - g.
+Additional apparel (scrubs, jackets, vest, and white coats) must be purchased in the color scheme designated to the trainee.
+Jacket and vest are limited to one each, per year. - h.
+Alterations for approved uniforms (white coats, scrubs, and jacket).